-Is the information contained in this report and the documentation attached sufficient to make a decision in respect of the activity applied for (in the environmental assessment practitioner)?
-YES NO If "NO", indicate the aspects that should be assessed further as part of a decision can be made (list the aspects that require further assessmen , • EIA proce ess before N/A If "YES", please list any recommended conditions, including mitigations considered for inclusion in any authorisation that may be granted by the of the application.
-Compliance with the EMP and recommendations of the specialists a during the construction phase. ınd appointm ent of an ECO Is an EMPr attached?
-YES NO The details of the EAP who compiled the BAR and the expertise of Assessment process must be included as Appendix H. If any specialist reports were used during the compilation of this BAR, interest for each specialist in Appendix I. Any other information relevant to this application and not previously Appendix J. please attac h the decl laration of NAME OF EAP SIGNATURE OF EAP = SIGNATURE OF EAP DATE =
+Is the information contained in this report and the documentation attached hereto sufficient to make a decision in respect of the activity applied for (in the view of YES NO the environmental assessment practitioner)?

+If "NO", indicate the aspects that should be assessed further as part of a Scoping and EIA process before a decision can be made (list the aspects that require further assessment).

+If "YES", please list any recommended conditions, including mitigation measures that should be considered for inclusion in any authorisation that may be granted by the competent authority in respect of the application.

+Compliance with the EMP and recommendations of the specialists and appointment of an ECO during the construction phase.

+Is an EMPr attached?

+The EMPr must be attached as Appendix G.

+The details of the EAP who compiled the BAR and the expertise of the EAP to perform the Basic Assessment process must be included as Appendix H.

+If any specialist reports were used during the compilation of this BAR, please attach the declaration of interest for each specialist in Appendix I.

+Any other information relevant to this application and not previously included must be attached in Appendix J.

+NAME OF EAP

+SIGNATURE OF EAP

+DATE

+YES

+NO